A Note to Applicants from the Office of the Registrar

 Who can I use as a supervisor?

-To be acceptable to the Registration Committee, a “qualified professional” who provides the formal supervision required under bylaw 12(1)(f)iii must be a counselling professional who meets the following criteria:
+To be acceptable to the Registration Committee, a “qualified professional” who provides formal supervision must be a counselling professional who meets the following criteria:

 1. The supervisor was appointed, by a university acceptable to the Board, to supervise a practicum or internship in a master’s level counselling program.

-2. a) the supervisor is a registered member in good standing of a mental health profession that has third party accountability; OR
+a) the supervisor is a registered member in good standing of a mental health profession that has third party accountability; or

 How many references do I need?

 We require a minimum of two references from qualified mental health professionals who are familiar with your work.
 At least one referee must have supervised your clinical work.
 If you have your supervision hours met with one clinical reference, the second reference may be a colleague reference.

 You must meet this requirement to make application for membership.
 If you are unable to access a reference from a former supervisor you will need to procure current supervision.
 Please contact the Office of the Registrar at 1-800-909-6303 for further information.